Section 13 of the Canadian Human Rights Act: Moon report

 In 2008, University of Windsor law professor Richard Moon was commissioned by the Canadian Human Rights Commission to prepare a report on section 13.
 In November 2008, Moon released his report in which he recommended that section 13 should be repealed so that online hate speech is a purely criminal matter.
 Moon wrote that "The use of censorship by the government should be confined to a narrow category of extreme expression -- that which threatens, advocates or justifies violence against the members of an identifiable group."
 Moon argued that "it's not practical to deal with what one might generously describe as group defamation or stereotyping through censorship.
 It's just not a viable option.
 There's too much of it, and it's so pervasive within our public discourse that any kind of censorship is just overwhelming."

 Jennifer Lynch, then chief commissioner of the Canadian Human Rights Commission, stated that Moon's report is "one step in a comprehensive review" and that "we can envision Section 13 being retained with some amendments."
 Lynch also stated that "our commission exists to protect Canadians from discrimination and I'm fervently going to uphold this core principle."
 She added that "we're going to strive to find more effective means to protect Canadians from exposure to hate on the Internet."

 Keith Martin, the Liberal MP who first proposed scrapping section 13 earlier in 2008, called the recommendation "very courageous" and that "Now it's in Parliament's hands to do something to defend one of our true rights, freedom of speech."

 Pearl Eliadis, a human rights lawyer, stated that Moon's statement that section 13 targets only extreme speech "makes explicit what the courts have already said implicitly."
 However, she opposed shifting the Canadian Human Rights Commission's role to focus solely on violence as opposed to hatred.
 Eliadis argued that "when we deal with genocide and ethnic cleansing cases in other countries, what does the international community say over and over again?
 We need a warning system.
 And one of the warnings is incitement to hatred."
-However, she opposed criminal investigations into hate speech on the basis that people should not be put "in jail for their words."
+However, she wrote that criminal law powers should be used with care, and that the provisions in human rights legislation offer a less drastic option than criminal investigations into hate speech in some circumstances.Speaking Out on Human Rights: Debating Canada's Human Rights System.